Xilmi/Rotp-Fusion/README.md

 - Custom Race Menu:
   - Some Guide addition.
   - Removed most redundancies.
+- Guide: short list are now diplayed with all their options.

 2023.04.28 (BR)
 - Fixed Flag not showing correctly.